-The summary of systemic toxicity in humans is primarily based on reviews conducted by ATSDR (2), an IARC Working Group (12), and the Harvard Panel (6).
+The summary of systemic toxicity in humans is primarily based on reviews conducted by ATSDR (2), an IARC Working Group (4), and the Harvard Panel (7).

-ATSDR (2) noted that exposure of the general public to high levels of styrene in air is unlikely and illness or injury due to styrene exposure is most commonly reported in workers.
+ATSDR (2) noted that exposure of the general public to high levels of styrene in air is unlikely, and illness or injury due to styrene exposure is most commonly reported in workers.
 Exposure to significant amounts of styrene through the oral or dermal routes is not commonly reported in workers or the general public.
 Information on human general toxicity is based on occupational and controlled laboratory studies; the studies indicate that the respiratory system and CNS are primarily affected by styrene exposure.

 Irritation of the eyes and upper respiratory tract and CNS depression are the most commonly reported acute effects of styrene exposure.
-In the workplace, irritation was reported at styrene levels exceeding 105 mg/m3 [24 ppm] (reviewed in IARC (12)).
-Harvard (6) noted that styrene-induced symptoms of acute CNS depression are similar to those observed with many solvents and include drowsiness, dizziness, headache, and impaired balance; CNS depression is typically reported in workers exposed to >100 ppm styrene.
+In the workplace, irritation was reported at styrene levels exceeding 105 mg/m3 [24 ppm] (reviewed in IARC (4)).
+Harvard (7) noted that styrene-induced symptoms of acute CNS depression are similar to those observed with many solvents and include drowsiness, dizziness, headache, and impaired balance; CNS depression is typically reported in workers exposed to >100 ppm styrene.

 Other neurological signs reported in workers or clinical study volunteers were alterations in nerve conduction, neurobehavioral test performance, electroencephalogram results, and psychiatric function.
-Harvard (6) noted that studies examining neurobehavioral effects are inconsistent, poorly controlled, and lacking in dose-response information, but overall they suggest slower reaction time, impaired short-term memory, and reduced manual dexterity.
-Impaired color vision, a possible effect of altered optic nerve functioning, was reported in styrene-exposed workers.
-One study reported that vision effects were correlated with urinary levels of the styrene metabolite mandelic acid (reviewed in IARC (12) and Harvard (6)).
-A study reviewed by IARC found loss of color vision to be reversible in 4 weeks, while a study reviewed by Harvard did not find the effect to be reversible.
+Harvard (7) noted that studies examining neurobehavioral effects were inconsistent, poorly controlled, and lacking in dose-response information, but overall they suggested slower reaction time, impaired short term memory, and reduced manual dexterity.
+Impaired color vision discrimination was reported in styrene-exposed workers.
+Impaired color vision discrimination was noted at air styrene levels at and above 20-50 ppm (7, 48).
+One study reported that vision effects were correlated with urinary levels of the styrene metabolite mandelic acid (reviewed in IARC (4) and Harvard (7)).
+A study reviewed by IARC found decreased color discrimination to be reversible in 4 weeks, while a study reviewed by Harvard did not find the effect to be reversible.
 Hearing loss has also been reported in styrene-exposed workers.
 However, study descriptions presented by Harvard and IARC suggest that the effect is primarily observed in inadequately controlled studies and not in studies that control for confounders such as background noise.
 According to IARC, neurological effects usually occur at styrene concentrations exceeding 100 ppm but have been reported with exposures as low as 10-30 ppm.

-A review sponsored by the Styrene Information and Research Center disputed claims that neurotoxicity occurs at concentrations below 50 ppm styrene (28).
+A review by Rebert and Hall (32), sponsored by the Styrene Information and Research Center, disputed claims that neurotoxicity occurs at concentrations below 50 ppm styrene.
 The review concluded that positive findings in many neuroepidemiological studies were due to type I statistical error, confounding by factors other than styrene, and misinterpretation of the data.
 Authors concluded "Despite the study of workers exposed for many years, no indications of persisting damage to the nervous system were evident from this review."
+A meta-analysis of human neurobehavioral effects of long term exposure to styrene, performed at EPA, pooled exposure and outcome data from studies on reaction time and color discrimination (48).
+The authors estimated that 8 work-years of exposure to styrene at 20 ppm would produce a 6.5% decrease in choice reaction time, which they considered significant in terms of potential effects on traffic accident rates.
+They estimated that the same exposure would decrease color discrimination to an extent equivalent to an additional 1.7 years of age in men.